aukilabs/domain-server/README.md

 #### Upgrading

-You can do the same steps as for Docker, but if you're not already running a domain server or you have modified the `docker-compose.yml` file recently and want to deploy the changes, you can navigate to the folder where you have your `docker-compose.yml` file and then run `docker-compose pull` followed by `docker-compose down` and `docker-compose up -d`.
+You can do the same steps as for Docker, but if you're not already running a domain server or you have modified the `docker-compose.yml` file recently and want to deploy the changes, you can navigate to the folder where you have your `docker-compose.yml` file and then run `docker compose pull` followed by `docker compose down` and `docker compose up -d`.

-Note that the `docker-compose pull` command will also upgrade the other containers defined in `docker-compose.yml` such as the nginx proxy and the Let's Encrypt helper.
+Note that the `docker compose pull` command will also upgrade the other containers defined in `docker-compose.yml` such as the nginx proxy and the Let's Encrypt helper.

 ### Binary